continuedev/continue/docs/docs/features/talk-to-your-docs.md

 ### Through the `@docs` Context Provider

-To add a single documentation site, we recommend going through the `@docs` context provider.
+To add a single documentation site, we recommend using the `@docs` context provider.

 1. Type `@docs` in the chat panel, hit enter
 2. Type "add" and select the "Add Docs" option